Rafikooo/thought-language/Final_Project.md

 acquisition and what ability children have on a certain period of life, but I would need to delve deeper into topic if and if so in which way abilities of adult for acquire new knowledge and skills are narrowed.

+There are about 7000 different languages and rich diversity of human being.
+As a humanity we have been able to develop civilisation and except some aspects as, for instance cultural one, our reality in different parts of the world looks similar.
+We developed cities, infrastructure, services etc. The question is, if the language really affect the way we think and how we apply our thought into surrounding?

 The topic of the influence of language on the way of thinking is most interesting to me because of cases from everyday life.
 For example, during conversations with my foreign-speaking friends, we compare English idioms and phrases and look for equivalents of certain English constructions in our native languages.
 Once, I unintentionally wished my French